Monastery of Santa Clara-a-Nova

 The Monastery of Santa Clara-a-Nova (Mosteiro de Santa Clara-a-Nova) is a monastery in Coimbra, Portugal.
 It was built to replace the mediaeval Monastery of Santa Clara-a-Velha, located nearby, which at the time was prone to frequent flooding by the waters of the Mondego river.
-The monastery was built in the 17th and 18th centuries and is classified as a National Monument.
+The monastery, 25 meters high in interior and spire of 30m at exterior roof crux, was built in the 17th and 18th centuries and is classified as a National Monument.
 It is located in the Santa Clara parish.

 History

 The Monastery of Santa Clara of Coimbra was founded in the early 14th century near the river Mondego by Queen Elizabeth of Portugal, wife of King Dinis I. The queen was greatly admired during and after her life for her pious and generous nature, and was canonised in the 17th century.

 Through the centuries, the church and monastic buildings were repeatedly flooded by the Mondego.
 In the 17th century, under the rule of King John IV, it was decided that a new monastery was to be built for the religious community.
 Construction works began in 1649, and the church was finished by 1696.
 All nuns as well as the Gothic tombs of Queen Elizabeth and other royal princesses were transferred to the new monastery, therefore called "Santa Clara-a-Nova" (Saint Clare-the-New).